-How to Remove Scratches from Stainless Steel Appliances: Sanding technique
+How to Remove Deep Scratches in Stainless Steel

 The sanding technique only works on plain (uncoated) stainless steel panels.
 Never try to get scratches out on simulated stainless steel or stainless panels with a fingerprint-resistant clear coat.
 Hint: If your appliance fingerprints easily, chances are it’s plain stainless steel.

 Have the necessary tools and materials for this DIY project lined up before you start—you’ll save time and frustration.

 Sandpaper (400- to 600-grit)

 The key on how to remove scratches from stainless steel is to start with the finest grit paper or pad and zigzag a stream of sanding fluid on it.
 Then sand the scratched area (photo).
 If the scratch won’t come out after sanding for a few minutes, move up to the next coarsest grit.
 When the scratch disappears, sand the rest of the panel until it blends in.
 You’ll have to develop a feel for the technique, so start on an inconspicuous area of the appliance panel.

 There are a few compounds and cleaners that can be used to fill and smooth very light and minor scratches on the surface of stainless steel.
 Products that work include Bar Keeper’s Friend, Perfect-It Rubbing Compound and whitening toothpaste.
 If you decide to use a powdered compound, mix the a tablespoon of product with a few drops of water.
 It should be the consistency of toothpaste.

 Rub the cleaner into the scratch